Divisiones Regionales de Fútbol in Andalusia: Primera Andaluza

 Primera Andaluza is the seventh level of competition of the Spanish Football League in Andalusia.

 The League

 The Primera Andaluza is played with 140 teams in eight groups of 16-19.
 At the end of the season, the champions and runners-up are promoted and the 3rd placed teams playoff to fill any vacancies.
-Four clubs are relegated to Primera Categoría Provincial except those groups with 17 or 19 teams relegating five clubs.
+Four clubs are relegated to Segunda Andaluza except those groups with 17 or 19 teams relegating five clubs.